Choosing a Major & Career Exploration

 Gain information about yourself, careers of interest and be one step closer to making an informed decision.

 Step 2.
 Note the top 2 or 3 careers that most interest you and why.
-Begin researching careers in Focus 2 Assessment and these HCC Career Services resources.
+Begin researching careers in Focus 2 Assessment and HCC Career Services resources.
 Discuss your Focus 2 results with HCC Career Services staff, advisor, friends and family.

 Step 4.
 Review your career ideas with your academic advisor.
 Discuss the academic majors and the educational requirements (certificate, diploma, degree) related to your career interests.
-If a four-year degree or more is required, discuss options with the HCC Transfer Center Coordinator, Lorie Maltby.
+If a four-year degree or more is required, discuss options with the HCC Transfer Center Coordinator, Lorie Maltby

 - Volunteer with local agencies and local non-profit organizations.
+It pays more than you think!

 - On-campus work study student employment – Must be receiving a Pell grant.
 Check with the financial aid office for eligibility.
 Application